snoozeweb/snooze/ROADMAP.md

 * Make it possible to change the port and have an easy dev environment
 * Add a MQ
 * Export and import DB
+* When restarting snooze server, should not have to restart syslog as well

 ## Long term